AvantMaker/ESP32_AI_Connect/doc/User Guides/4 Tool Calls Follow-Up Techniques.md

 }
 ```

-The tool results must be formatted as a JSON array of objects, where each object contains:
-- `tool_call_id`: The ID of the tool call (provided by the AI in the original tool call)
-- `function`: An object containing:
-  - `name`: The name of the function that was called
-  - `output`: The result of the function execution (as a string)

 ## Step 2: Parsing Tool Calls and Executing Functions

 When you receive a response with tool calls, you need to parse the JSON and execute the appropriate functions: